Published: November 2015

 |Endomyocardial biopsy||Loss of intracellular myofilaments|

-Metabolic stress testing is useful to gauge effort tolerance objectively, and a peak V.o2uptake of lower than 14 mL/kg/min is generally accepted as a criterion for heart transplantation.
-Heart transplantation provides a median survival of 12 years and is effective palliation for appropriately selected individuals.
+Metabolic stress testing is useful to gauge effort tolerance objectively, and a peak VO2 uptake of less than 14 mL/kg/min is generally accepted as a criterion for heart transplantation.
+Heart transplantation provides a median survival of 12 years and is effective palliation for appropriately selected patients.

-“Which patients should I refer to a cardiologist?”
-Because of the poor prognosis in most cases of cardiomyopathy, all patients for whom active treatment is contemplated should be referred to a cardiologist to ascertain the cause so that an aggressive, tailored treatment plan can then be initiated.
+"Which patients should I refer to a cardiologist?"
+Because of the poor prognosis in most cases of cardiomyopathy, all patients for whom active treatment is contemplated should be referred to a cardiologist to ascertain the cause so that an aggressive, tailored etreatment plan can be initiated.